AtreyaSh/fastVision/README.md

 4. In order to run ROI selection processes, we need to install `openCV` onto our system.
 A comprehensive guide can be found here:

    https://www.learnopencv.com/install-opencv3-on-ubuntu/

-Note: Step 3 can be a long and tedious process
+   Note: This step can be long and tedious

 ## Run Application